sedaro/sedaro-python/README.md

 # Sedaro Python Client

-This is the repository that houses the [Sedaro Python Client](sedaro/README.md) (see directory `sedaro`).
+This is the repository that houses the [Sedaro Python Client](sedaro/README.md) (stored in directory `sedaro/`).
 Other files and directories in this repository help with development and maintenance of the [Sedaro Python Client](sedaro/README.md).
 See below for some helpful notes regarding those other files and directories.

 ## To run tests: